-Contributions - In accordance with FASB ASC 958-605, Revenue Recognition, contributions received are recorded as unrestricted, temporarily restricted, or permanently restricted support depending on the existence or nature of any donor restrictions.
-All donor-restricted support is reported as an increase in temporarily or permanently restricted net assets depending on the nature of the restriction.
-When a restriction expires (that is, when a stipulated time restriction ends or purpose restriction is accomplished), temporarily or permanently restricted net assets are reclassified to unrestricted net assets and reported in the statement of activities as net assets released from restrictions.
+Contributions - Contributions received are recorded as net assets without donor restrictions or net assets with donor restrictions, depending on the existence and/or nature of any donorimposed restrictions.
+Contributions that are restricted by the donor are reported as an increase in net assets without donor restrictions if the restriction expires in the reporting period in which the contribution is recognized.
+All other donor restricted contributions are reported as an increase in net assets with donor restrictions, depending on the nature of restriction.
+When a restriction expires (that is, when a stipulated time restriction ends or purpose restriction is accomplished), net assets with donor restrictions are reclassified to net assets without donor restrictions.

-Donated Materials and Services - Donated services are recognized as contributions in accordance with FASB ASC 958-605, Revenue Recognition if the services (a) create or enhance nonfinancial assets or (b) require specialized skills, are performed by people with those skills, and would otherwise be purchased by the Foundation.
+Donated Materials and Services - Donated services are recognized as contributions if the services (a) create or enhance nonfinancial assets or (b) require specialized skills, are performed by people with those skills, and would otherwise be purchased by the Foundation.
 Volunteers also donated significant amounts of their time in the Foundation's program services.